MiaadTeam/benchmark/README.md

 # Purpose
 [Lesan](https://github.com/MiaadTeam/lesan) is a framework that excels at the performance of reading data from embedded data with ease of writing and updating the embedded data.
-Embedding sorted data (using MongoDB) has significant improvement on performance of data read and the main art of lesan is to provide ease of update for these sorted embedded data.
-But is it worth solving challenges like updating huge embedded data?
+Embedding sorted data (using MongoDB) has significant improvement on performance of data read and the main art of Lesan is to provide ease of update for these sorted embedded data.
+But does it worth solving challenges like updating huge embedded data?
-The current benchmark is going to illustrate how [Lesan](https://github.com/MiaadTeam/lesan) differs with various combinations of ORM and APIs.
+The current benchmark is going to illustrate how [Lesan](https://github.com/MiaadTeam/lesan) differs with various combinations of ORMs and APIs.
 We will seed each database with the same dataset ( downloaded from kaggle.com ) and then query for 50 cities of 50 provinces in available countries.

 # Tools